Charting the dates and lives of the Herods concerning the birth of Christ and making sense of the differences between competing histories.

 |Archelaus||4 A.D.||13 A.D.||9 years|

 |Herod the Tetrarch||14 A.D.||42 A.D.||28 years|

-The first year of Augustus Caesar’s reign according to this table was 42 BC, therefore the start reign of Herod was 34 BC, if calculating from the start reign of Augustus, or 35/34 BC based on the Olympiads.
+The first year of Augustus Caesar’s reign, according to this table was 42 BC.
+Therefore the start reign of Herod was 34 BC if calculating from the start reign of Augustus.
+Another option is 35/34 BC based on the Olympiads (Olympiad 186.2 ).
 “In the 8th year of Augustus Caesar, the Romans gave the kingdom of Judaea to Herodes the son of Antipar and of Cypris, an Arabian woman.
 Herodes killed Hyrcanus and bestowed the high priesthood not according to the traditional succession, but to some insignificant men.”20

-It does succinctly state that in Olympiad 186.2 (35/34 BC), “In the 8th year of Augustus Caesar, the Romans gave the kingdom of Judaea to Herodes the son of Antipar and of Cypris, an Arabian woman.
-Herodes killed Hyrcanus and bestowed the high priesthood not according to the traditional succession, but to some insignificant men.”21 The first year of Augustus Caesar’s reign according to this table was 42 BC, therefore the start reign of Herod was 34 BC, if calculating from the start reign of Augustus, or 35 BC based on the Olympiads.
+The first year of Augustus Caesar’s reign, according to this table, was 42 BC.
+Therefore the start reign of Herod was 34 BC, if calculating from the start reign of Augustus, or 35 BC based on the Olympiads.